Hong Seok-hyun: Cultural contribution

 Hong has contributed to strengthen ties between scholars and journalists as annually hosting J-Global Forum and Northeast Asia Trilateral Forum.

 He is the president of the organizing committee of the World Culture Open (WCO), a global cultural network of people creatively collaborating for cultural exchange, space and support worldwide.

 As an effort to restore traditional culture in South Korea, he founded Hwa Dong Cultural Foundation and has been staging related events and activities around the world.
-In 2011, Hwa Dong Cultural Foundation and The Prince's Charities Foundation in UK completed the project of filming “The Arch of Enlightenment,” a documentary of restoration of Gwanghwamun Gate.
+In 2011, Hwa Dong Cultural Foundation and The Prince's Charities Foundation in UK completed the project of filming "The Arch of Enlightenment," a documentary of restoration of Gwanghwamun Gate.
 The film was premiered at London's Curzon Mayfair Cinema on 31 January 2011 with about 300 guests including Prince Charles, and later aired on Sky Art 2.

 As the founder of Yumin Cultural Foundation, he also has supported various efforts to promote creative works in the fields of journalism, science, culture and society.

 Personal life

-Hong Seok-hyun's father is Hong Jin-ki, a former minister of justice, chief executive officer of Joongang Broadcasting Station and president of Joongang Ilbo; as well as an identified Chinilpa.
+Hong Seok-hyun's father is Hong Jin-ki, a former minister of justice, chief executive officer of Joongang Broadcasting Station and president of JoongAng Ilbo.

 Hong Seok-hyun is the brother-in-law of Lee Kun-hee, the current chairman of Samsung Group.
 Lee Kun-hee is married to Hong's sister Hong Ra-hee.